s-alexi/JASMINE_ILA_CS-2/README.md

 # JASMINE_PEREZ-REYNA-SAMSON_ILA_CS-2

 # Project Title
-"Rock, Paper, Scissors, and MORE!."
+"Rock, Paper, Scissors, and MORE!"

 ## Project Description
 This will be a simple python program to cure your boredom.
 Now in our opinion, Rock, Paper, Scissors is VERY very boring on its own.
 But what if we added a twist?
 This program will add spice and fun into the original game by adding more "characters".

 ## How to run the program
 - Make sure python is installed
-- Download the file "rpsetc.py" *Rock, Paper, Scissors, and etc. shortened*
+- Download the file "rpsetc.py" *Rock, Paper, Scissors, and MORE! shortened*
 - Open the terminal
 - Run the program
 - Pick any from the choices (classic mode (practically infinite mode), lock-in mode, and guide)